Conservation Action Research Network

 CARN’s current grant making focuses on the Congo Basin.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 Congo Basin Grant Program.
 The Congo Basin Grant Program offers competitive research grants for African graduate students and early-career professionals working on topics of biodiversity, conservation, and environmental sustainability in the region of the Congo Basin.

 Grants are up to US$5 thousand.
 Through these small grants, Aspire aims to help young African researchers with interim funding that will allow them to compete in larger international arenas.

-The program is open to residents of the following countries: Cameroon, Congo, Dem Rep Congo, Equatorial Guinea, Gabon, Republic of Congo, Democratic Republic of Congo, Central African Republic, and Uganda.
+The program is open to residents of the following countries: Cameroon, Equatorial Guinea, Gabon, Republic of Congo, Democratic Republic of Congo, Central African Republic, and Uganda.

 Applicants for grants should be 35 years of age or younger in the eligible countries.
 They should be enrolled in a graduate program, or hold a professional position.